suvrat-rao12/storage-ring-gravitational-wave-observatory/README.md

 # storage-ring-gravitational-wave-observatory
 Simulating the detection of millihertz (mHz) gravitational waves (GWs) from astrophysical sources by a Storage Ring Gravitational-wave Observatory (SRGO).
+Author: Suvrat Rao, Hamburg Observatory, University of Hamburg.
 Reference: https://journals.aps.org/prd/abstract/10.1103/PhysRevD.102.122006

 STEP 1: Rename the "theanorc.txt" file to ".theanorc.txt" (notice the '.' at the start) and place this file in your "C:\Users\username" folder.
 Also, rename the paths inside this file to the corresponding paths of your computer.
 Some paths will only exist after you complete the installation procedure following the guide below.
 If you do not wish to set up GPU assist, then skip those steps from the guide and delete the appropriate lines from .theanorc.txt.